mhscomp/general/lessons/git_lesson/install.md

 ```

-If you see a readout of a bunch of commands, it means Git is installed and you're good to go; skip down to the section titled *Initial Git Configuration*.
+If you see a readout of a bunch of commands, it means Git is installed.
+In that case, go <a href="config.md">here</a>

 *Git is installed:*